Nicolai-Electronics/tanmatsu-documentation/src/index.md

 And if you have questions or just want to ask something, feel free to ask anything you want over at our [Discord community](https://discord.gg/KkY6JqNCqT).

-## When will my pre-order ship?
-[Last update 10-10-2025]

-We're currently waiting for the manufacturer to ship the assembled mainboards to us.
-We expect those to arrive next week, if we're unlucky the week after.
-After the mainboards arrive we will assemble the devices in batches, all the other parts needed for that (case, speaker, battery, display, keyboard & antenna) are all in stock and ready.

-We will start shipping to all non-USA addresses immediately after, starting with the earliest order.

-After all non-USA pre-orders have shipped we will start shipping the orders going to the USA.

-This section of the documentation website will be updated often so be sure to check for updates now and then.

-### USA specific information

-#### Why are orders to USA addresses delayed?

-US customs has introduced a non-standard way of tariff handling.
-Instead of the normal procedure that the rest of the world uses where a bill is sent by the receiver of a parcel when importing goods US customs has implemented a very convoluted system of charging the sender of a parcel after the parcel has shipped.

-We are currently working on getting the contracts in place that allow us to ship to the USA again.

-After those contracts are in place will verify that our calculations for the tariffs are correct before shipping any other parcel to the USA.

-Once the exact tariff amount is clear we will put a surcharge on all USA orders that has to be paid in full before we ship the parcel.

-It appears that US customs unfortunately does not just ask for the tariff percentage of 15% but also charges a significant handling fee.

-#### How much will the USA tariff costs be?

-The shipping company (PostNL) sent over a [link to an online calculator tool](https://tariffs.flexport.com/?entryDate=2025-09-15&country=NL&advanced=true&kotlinCalculator=true&useApi=true&modeOfTransport=AIR&htsCode=8471900000&value=117&FIELD_CHOSEN_HTS_CODES={"99039406"%3Afalse}&FIELD_CHOSEN_SPIS={}) to get an estimation of the amount US customs charges.

-What this (as of writing) shows is an estimation of $18 (€ 15,33) for the 15% duty rate, but also a processing fee charged by US customs on top of the tariff of $33 (€ 28,11).
-In addition PostNL charges a fee for submitting the customs declaration.
-For that they want €0,45 + 2% of the duty paid to US customs.
-2% of € 43,44 is € 0.87

-Our expectation is thus that the total amount of tariff and import duties to be paid will thus be:

-15,33 + 43,44 + 0,45 + 0,87 = € 60,09

-Or converted back into USD: $ 70,56

-We are looking into utilizing a distribution center in the USA to allow spreading the processing fee across multiple orders.

-### Price increase after pre-order period ends

-If you're still in doubt, grab your chance now as we will (unfortunately have to) increase the price of Tanmatsu slightly after the pre-order period ends.

 ## Features

 Tanmatsu is based around the upcoming ESP32-P4 SoC by Espressif: their most powerful RISC-V microcontroller yet.
 With its 400MHz dual-core processor and 32MB of built-in PSRAM it makes the ideal platform for powerful processing on the go whilst still maintaining the ease of use one expects form a microcontroller platform.